 Coping with the body changes: some tips

-- Be prepared for the ‘bra issue’.
-Some girls will ask to wear a bra long before they really need one.
-They want to be like friends who are wearing bras.
+- Talk to your daughter about bras.
+Some girls will ask to wear a bra before they really need one.
+They might want to be like friends who are wearing bras.
 A soft crop-top or sports bra can be a good compromise.

 - If your son’s testes are developing unevenly, you can reassure him that men’s testes are usually not the same size.
 One often hangs lower than the other.